SansGuidon/bookmarks/README.md

 * [Chandan Kumar](https://geekflare.com/ssl-test-certificate/) - Verify your SSL, TLS & Ciphers implementation.
 * [Chandan Kumar](https://geekflare.com/find-sql-injection/) - Test your website for SQL injection attack
 * [Rebex](https://sshcheck.com/) - SSL Check : checks the configuration of given server accessible over internet
+* [Rex Swain](http://www.rexswain.com/httpview.html) - HTTP Viewer : See exactly what an HTTP request returns to your browser
+* [IntoDNS](https://intodns.com/) - checks the health and configuration and provides DNS report and mail servers report.
+* [Down for everyone or just me](http://downforeveryoneorjustme.com/) - Check if your website is down or up

 # Gaming
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos